-It important that you are aware that you are individually liable for payment of tuition fees, irrespective of whether these are being paid directly, by an employer or other sponsor, or via the Student Loan Company.
-Throughout the academic year, there are three liability points relating to payment of your tuition fees and the fee you are liable to pay.
-It is vital that if your circumstances change, affecting your ability to attend or enrol, you advise our registry team immediately.
-They can be contacted on registry@newman.ac.uk.
-For more information Finance Team on finance@newman.ac.uk.
+It is important that you are aware that you are personally liable for payment of tuition fees, irrespective of whether fees are being paid directly or via the Student Loan Company.
+Throughout the academic year, there are three liability points relating to payment of your tuition fees and the fee you are liable to pay in the event of suspension or withdrawal.
+It is vital that if your circumstances change, affecting your ability to attend or engage on your course, you advise our registry team immediately.
+They can be contacted on registry@ newman.ac.uk.
+For more information on fees and payment, contact the university Finance team at finance@newman.ac.uk.